dimitris-nik/ShaderWallpaper/README.md

 * **Live Gallery View:** Browse through the collection of available wallpapers with real-time, live previews right in the gallery.
 * **Built-in Shader Editor:** Tap on any wallpaper to enter the editor, where you can easily tweak custom variables to fit your style.
 * **Variable Customization:** Adjust parameters specific to each shader, such as animation speed, scale, density, and more.
 * **Color Personalization:** Don't like the default look?
-Easily customize the color palettes used by the wallpapers to match your phone's theme.
+Easily customize the color palettes used by the wallpapers to match your style.
 * **Always Unique**: Because the underlying shader code relies on a continuously running time variable, your wallpaper is constantly evolving.
 What you see is slightly different every time you unlock your device.

 ## Performance & Battery

 Because this app renders live shader code, battery consumption is directly tied to the complexity of the active wallpaper.

-To help you manage battery life, highly complex or demanding shaders are explicitly marked with a **`resource_intensive`** tag in the gallery.
-If you are concerned about battery drain, we recommend sticking to lighter shaders or reducing your phone's background activity.
+To help you manage battery life, demanding shaders are explicitly marked with a **`resource_intensive`** tag in the gallery.
+If you are concerned about battery drain, I recommend sticking to lighter shaders.

 ## Credits & Acknowledgments